Drawing

 The Corner options The Corner options in the Stroke Properties panel. let you select how the stroke looks at corners.
 You can make it sharp, rounded or clipped.

 The Limit parameter lets you set up the miter limit.
-It defines the appearance of thick strokes in sharp corners.
+It defines how far a stroke can stretch out in sharp corners.
+The spike gets cut off depending on the angle and miter limit.
 This parameter has no effect with rounded or clipped corners, as well as when Align is set to the right option.

 The Align options The Align options in the Stroke Properties panel let you align a stroke to the center of the path, or outside or inside of the shape.
 Notice that the alignment options can work only with closed paths.